spotts2010/global-stay-2/README.md

 ### Known Issues

-- **Map Interaction Issues**: The interactive map on the home page cannot be dragged or panned, and the accommodation markers are not clickable.
-Only the zoom controls are functional.
-This prevents users from properly exploring the map area.
+- **`useSearchParams()` Error**: The build fails with a `useSearchParams() should be wrapped in a suspense boundary` error on the `/admin/listings` page.
+This is because the `ListingsClient` component uses this hook but is being rendered as a Server Component.
+It needs to be wrapped in a `<Suspense>` boundary to be rendered correctly on the client.

 ### Resolved Issues

+- **Map Interaction Issues** (Resolved: 26/09/2024): The interactive maps on both the accommodation detail page and the admin "Edit Listing" page were not allowing users to pan or zoom.
+This was caused by the map components being initialized without a valid `mapId`.
+The issue was resolved by adding `mapId="DEMO_MAP_ID"` to the `<Map>` components, which is a requirement for using Advanced Markers and enables full interactivity.
 - **404 Errors on Hard Refresh** (Resolved: 22/09/2024): The `/account/my-stays/upcoming` and `/account/my-stays/past` pages were consistently producing a 404 error on a hard refresh.
 This was resolved by fixing an issue in the routing and layout structure.
 - **Linting Error on Commit** (Resolved: 22/09/2024): A pre-commit hook was failing due to an ESLint error (`no-async-client-component`) in the `src/components/SearchParamsClient.tsx` file.
 This file was a redundant and unused duplicate of the home page.
 The issue was resolved by deleting the file.
 - **Admin Area Layout & Routing Issues** (Resolved: 22/09/2024): A series of issues related to Next.js App Router conventions were resolved.
 This included: